Student Health Archives – Page 2 of 8 – Academic HealthPlans

 Vaccine acceptance will not happen overnight, so allow time for that confidence to build.
 Students who are hesitant at first may become more assured after their peers, family, and friends get vaccinated.
 Remember that schools continue to play a big role in helping students navigate the pandemic.

-I’m Young and Healthy – Why Do I Need Health Insurance?
+I’m Young and Healthy – Why Do I Need Student Health Insurance?

 Student Health